duixe/node-express-ts-setup/src/controllers/README.md

 # Controllers

-**This directory is required 🤨, Since this project is based of an MVC architecture**
+**This directory is required 🤨, Since this project is based on an MVC architecture**

 The controller contains both the routes - which can be found in the setRoutes() method, and the controllers (private methods) themselves.